Civil War on the Don: First successes of the Soviets

 Before dawn on March 19, 1918, in the stanitsa Denisovskaya, in the house of a Kalmyk gelyun (priest), Nikolay Golubov arrested the Deputy Ataman Mitrofan Bogaevskiy.
 He brought him to Novocherkassk and placed him in the guardhouse.

-On March 23, the Don Regional Military Revolutionary Committee proclaimed on the territory of the Don Voysko Oblast an "independent Don Soviet Republic in blood union with the Russian Soviet Republic" (official name – Don Republic).
-The Head of the Don Republic was the Cossack Ensign Fyodor Podtyolkov, who took the post of Chairman of the Council of People's Komissars, as well as the post of Military Komissar of the Republic.
+On March 23, the Don Regional Military Revolutionary Committee proclaimed on the territory of the Don Host Oblast an "independent Don Soviet Republic in blood union with the Russian Soviet Republic" (official name – Don Republic).
+The Head of the Don Republic was the Cossack Ensign Fyodor Podtyolkov, who took the post of Chairman of the Council of People's Commissars, as well as the post of Military Commissar of the Republic.

-The First Congress of the Soviets of Workers' and Kazaks' Deputies of the Don Republic, held from April 22 to April 27 in Rostov, declares itself the supreme authority of the Don Soviet Republic, confirms the powers of all previously elected komissars and members of the Central Executive Committee of the Soviets of the Don Republic.
+The First Congress of the Soviets of Workers' and Cossacks' Deputies of the Don Republic, held from April 22 to 27 in Rostov, declares itself the supreme authority of the Don Soviet Republic, confirms the powers of all previously elected Commissars and members of the Central Executive Committee of the Soviets of the Don Republic.
 The Don Republic was renamed the Don Soviet Republic.

 Soviet Power lasted in Rostov–on–Don from February 23 to May 3, 1918.

 Already from the end of March, Cossack uprisings broke out in a number of Don stanitsas, provoked by attempts at land redistribution, and in many places by shootings and robberies by Red Guard units.
-After several weeks of fighting, the rebel Kazaks finally overthrew Soviet Power in Novocherkassk and announced the creation of the All–Great Don Voysko.
-In April, the creation of the Don Armiya began on the basis of rebel units and the detachment of General Pyotr Popov, who had returned from the Steppe Campaign.
+After several weeks of fighting, the rebel Cossacks finally overthrew Soviet Power in Novocherkassk and announced the creation of the All–Great Don Host.
+In April, the creation of the Don Army began on the basis of rebel units and the detachment of General Pyotr Popov, who had returned from the Steppe Campaign.

 On May 4, 1918, the Bolsheviks retreated from Rostov, having removed all Don Banknotes from the State Bank vaults on the night of May 1, 1918.

-By the beginning of May, the western part of the Don Voysko Oblast, including Rostov, Nakhichevan–on–Don, Taganrog, Millerovo, and Chertkovo, was occupied by the German Expeditionary Force, which entered the territory of neighboring Ukraina in March in accordance with the agreement signed by the Ukrainian Rada with Germany and Austria–Hungary.
+By the beginning of May, the western part of the Don Host Oblast, including Rostov, Nakhichevan–on–Don, Taganrog, Millerovo, and Chertkovo, was occupied by the German Expeditionary Force, which entered the territory of neighboring Ukraina in March in accordance with the agreement signed by the Ukrainian Rada with Germany and Austria–Hungary.
 The leadership of the Don Soviet Republic, evacuated to Tsaritsyn, subsequently moved to the stanitsa Velikoknyazheskaya and continued their activities there until the end of June.

-On May 16, in Novocherkassk, General Pyotr Krasnov was elected Ataman of the All–Great Don Voysko, relying on an alliance with Germany in his fight against the Bolsheviks.
+On May 16, in Novocherkassk, General Pyotr Krasnov was elected Ataman of the All–Great Don Host, relying on an alliance with Germany in his fight against the Bolsheviks.